gantrior/cryptmaster/README.md

 You can then just open "CryptMaster.sln", build and start application from Visual Studio

 ## Technology
-I have decided to use following technologies due to my personal preference:
+I decided to use following technologies due to my personal preferences:

 * Backend
   * [ASP.NET Core 1.0](https://www.microsoft.com/net/core)